clementf/phos/README.md

 The python scripts that talk to the leds have to run as `root` on the raspberry pi.

-I recommend using a toold like [procodile](https://github.com/adamcooke/procodile) to run the app in production.
+I recommend using a tool like [procodile](https://github.com/adamcooke/procodile) to run the app in production.
 Procodile uses a `Procfile`, and is comaprable to [foreman](https://github.com/ddollar/foreman).

 To start the app, run `sudo procodile start`.